nafishahmeddev/dval/README.md

 - .required(): Validates that the value is present.
 - .positive(): Validates that the number is positive.
 - .email(): Validates that the string is in email format.
+- .array(): Validates that the value is an array.
+- .object(): Validates that the value is an object.
 - And many more...

 You can chain these rules together to create complex validation scenarios tailored to your data's requirements.